u3forge/godot-flappy-bird/README.md

 # godot-flappy-bird
-A clone of the famous screen breaking game Flappy Bird.
+A clone of the famous screen breaking game Flappy Bird Made in Godot Game Engine.
 <br />
 Flappy Bird is a mobile game developed by the Vietnamese video game artist and programmer Dong Nguyen.
 <br />